mrakgr/The-Spiral-Language/readme.md

 Spiral's functions as flexible as they are have the notable weakness of not being able to emulate recursive datatypes.
 For that they need to be cast to the term level.

-Consider a silly example like the following where the function is used as an counter.
+Consider a silly example like the following where the function is used as a counter.

 ```
 met rec loop f (!dyn i) =